 For this analysis, we compute the Pearson correlation over pairwise segment-level difference scores.
 For \pearfamily{}, we use its predicted pairwise scores directly.
 For single-candidate metrics $m$ that assign a scalar score to each candidate translation (i.e., $m(s,mt)\in\mathbb{R}$), we obtain pairwise differences by subtracting their segment-level scores for each MT system pair: $\Delta_m(s,mt_a,mt_b)=m(s,mt_a)-m(s,mt_b)$.\footnote{For simplicity, we use reference-free notation here.
 In the correlation analysis, we also include reference-based metrics that additionally condition on a human reference.} We compute correlations separately for each WMT24 MQM language pair.

-Figures~\ref{fig:pear_corr_en_de}, \ref{fig:pear_corr_en_es}, and \ref{fig:pear_corr_ja_zh} in Appendix~\ref{app:corr_mats} show the correlation matrices for En-De, En-Es, and Ja-Zh.
-Across all language pairs, \pearboth and \pearbothkd exhibit consistently lower correlation with other top-performing WMT24 metrics, suggesting that \pearfamily{} may provide a distinct evaluation signal rather than mirroring existing metrics.
-For example, the correlation of these two \pearfamily{} variants with MetricX-24-Hybrid-QE\footnote{It denotes the XXL checkpoint.} is moderate on En-De ($r\!\approx\!0.71$), drops on En-Es ($r\!\approx\!0.51$), and is much lower on Ja-Zh ($r\!\approx\!0.26$).
+Figures~\ref{fig:pear_corr_en_de}, \ref{fig:pear_corr_en_es}, and \ref{fig:pear_corr_ja_zh} in Appendix~\ref{app:corr_mats} show the correlation matrices for English--German, English--Spanish, and Japanese--Chinese.
+Across all language pairs, \pearboth and \pearbothkd exhibit consistently lower correlation with other top-performing WMT24 metrics compared to supervised and LLM-as-a-Judge approaches, suggesting that \pearfamily{} may provide a distinct evaluation signal rather than mirroring existing metrics.
+For example, the correlation of these two \pearfamily{} variants with MetricX-24-Hybrid-QE\footnote{It denotes the XXL checkpoint.} is moderate on English--German ($r\!\approx\!0.71$), drops on English--Spanish ($r\!\approx\!0.51$), and is much lower on Japanese--Chinese ($r\!\approx\!0.26$).
 Excluding lexical and unsupervised baselines, i.e., BLEU \citep{papineni-etal-2002-bleu}, chrF \citep{popovic-2015-chrf}, and BERTScore \citep{Zhang*2020BERTScore:}, \pearfamily{} metrics are the least correlated with the rest of the metric suite.
 Importantly, this does not reflect weaker metric performance, but rather suggests a different evaluation behavior.
 Such lower correlation can be useful in MT fine-tuning, where diverse metrics help avoid over‑optimizing for a single signal.
 We leave a deeper investigation of the sources and implications of these correlations to future work.